 Gather a small number of lavender stems and tie them together at the base with a string or rubber band.
 Make sure the bundle is not too large, as this can slow down the drying process.
 Hang the bundles upside down in a cool, dry, and well-ventilated area.
 This will allow the lavender to dry slowly while preserving its aroma and color.

-See also How to cook gammon
+See also How long to cook cinnamon rolls in oven

 3. Drying Time